 Why is it important to know the age of a bamboo stalk?

-There are many benefits to knowing how old your bamboo is before you harvest it, as bamboo stalks have different uses at varying stages of maturity.
+There are many benefits to knowing the age of bamboo before you harvest it, as bamboo stalks have different uses at varying stages of maturity.
 For example, a young culm is great for crafts and basketry, but still lacks the structural integrity of a more mature culm, which can be used in construction.

 As bamboo matures, the stalks become stronger and can be used for construction and building materials.
 But old bamboo stalks aren’t necessarily what you want.
 Past a certain point, they become dry and brittle and are best left alone.

-This chart gives an idea of when bamboo should be harvested for different projects:
+This chart gives an idea of when the bamboo age can be utilized for different projects:

 |Bamboo stalk age||Uses when harvested|